fleetdm/fleet/docs/Using-Fleet/Osquery-process.md

 was terminated, the watcher will try to spawn a new child process.
 But first, it will check whether the maximum number of allowed process re-spawns was reached.
 If it was, then the osquery process shutdowns.

-After checking the state of the child worker, we check the state of every managed extension.
-Which could be `Alive` or `Non-existent`.
+After checking the state of the child worker, we check the state of every managed extension, which could be `Alive` or `Non-existent`.

 If the managed extension is `Alive` the watcher will check both the CPU utilization and memory